Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 by Notes of the Wild Mistress

-Earwax plug in the ears not only reduces the quality of life, but can also cause serious ailments if no action is taken to get rid of it.
+Ear wax not only reduces the quality of life, but can also cause serious illness if no action is taken to get rid of it.

-Sulfur plug in the ears: causes of formation
+Wax plug in the ears: causes of formation

-Anatomical features of the ear canal.
+Anatomical features of the auditory canal.

-Often people themselves contribute to the formation of sulfur plugs in the ear.
+Often people themselves contribute to the formation of wax plugs in the ear.
 Excessive concern for the cleanliness of the ear canal may have the opposite effect.
 The main task of sulfur is to protect the inner ear.
-Daily cleansing manipulations will be a signal to the body for an increased formation of sulfur, as a protective component, which the ear canal is deprived of.
+Daily cleansing manipulations will be a signal to the body for increased formation of sulfur, as a protective component, which the ear canal is deprived of.

 How to remove wax plug at home

-Folk remedies against sulfuric plug
+Folk remedies against sulfur plugs

 Warm almond (sesame, hemp, olive) oil- 5-7 drops at night.